bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 ![keyboard](zx-buttons.webp)

 If you didn't spot it, `LOAD` was *conveniently* located on the J key.
-And nex we just tap `ENTER`, right?
+And next we just tap `ENTER`, right?

 Nope!
 You also had to pass the name of the program you wanted to load.
 Not that anyone actually used this name filter, tapes were slow and filtering by name would mean sitting for 4 minutes listening to some other program's memory dump.
 I like to think it was a psyop by Steve Vickers to teach programming by stealth.
-Maybe it wasn't, but it certainly worked that way.
-Plus, unlike the `LOAD` keyword, there were other commands that had *optional* string parameters.
-It was an act of spite: this thing did't want you to load games.
+Unlike the `LOAD` keyword, there were other commands that had *optional* string parameters.
+It felt like an act of spite: this thing didn't want you to load games.

 If, like everyone, you didn't care about the program's name, then you just entered an empty string: a pair of empty double quotes.
 These, even more